etokheim/frontend-nanodegree-mobile-portfolio/README.md

 ## My improvements

 ### Portfolio
-- Added HTML meta tag for caching
+* Added HTML meta tag for caching
-- Inlined critical CSS resources
+* Inlined critical CSS resources
-- Delayed loading of non-critical CSS resources
+* Delayed loading of non-critical CSS resources
-- Compressed pizzeria.jpg
+* Compressed pizzeria.jpg
-- Added media="print" attribute to print.css
+* Added media="print" attribute to print.css
-- Moved analytics scripts to separate file in order load it asynchronously ⋅⋅* Added defer attribute in order to delay execution till the page is finished parsing
+* Moved analytics scripts to separate file in order load it asynchronously ⋅⋅* Added defer attribute in order to delay execution till the page is finished parsing
+* Added will-change: transform attribute to the moving pizzas in order for them to render on a separate layer.

+### Further improvements
+Just some suggestions to further improve performance:

+* Use a web worker to move the moving pizzas
+* Use a web worker to resize pizzas when moving the slider

 ### Pizzeria
-- Removed FSL (Forced Synchronous Layout) event from changePizzaSizes()
+* Removed FSL (Forced Synchronous Layout) event from changePizzaSizes()